-Development which would result in the net loss of existing residential accommodation will not be permitted unless, there are benefits that outweigh any harm, such as:
+Development which would result in the net loss of existing residential units will not be permitted unless, there are benefits that outweigh any harm, such as:

-i demonstrable and substantial conservation benefits

-ii demonstrable and substantial economic, social or environmental benefits iii benefits in terms of providing visitor accommodation
+- i. demonstrable and substantial conservation benefits - ii. demonstrable and substantial economic, social or environmental benefits - iii. benefits in terms of providing visitor accommodation